jpswade/serverless-contact-form/README.md

 It's a simple serverless solution that uses AWS Lambda functions to handle POST requests coming from a contact form on your static website (ie: Hosted on S3/Cloudfront).

-It uses Amazon kSES to send the emails.
+It uses Amazon SES to send the emails.

 It's based on [Lambda-Contact by Jason Pope](https://github.com/cowholio4/lambda-contact-form).